Case hygiene and eye safety

 |---|---|---|

-Want a personalized replace-by date and calendar reminders instead of a rule of thumb?
-The case cleaning schedule generator builds a routine and a replacement date around your lens type, and the replacement reminder calculator tracks when your lenses and case are due.
+Want a replace-by date and calendar reminders?
+The case cleaning schedule generator applies the FDA three-month schedule and keeps dry-organizer reminders separate.
+The replacement reminder calculator tracks when your lenses and case are due.

 If you wear daily disposables, the rules are different